Clint Lorance: Public statements

 Following his release, Lorance appeared on national media thanking Trump and accusing leaders at the Pentagon of being part of the "deep state."
 Lorance also appeared in late 2019 at a political fundraising event in Florida with former President Trump and in early 2020 at another in Chicago where he toured a congressional district speaking on behalf of dairy magnate, state senator and congressional candidate Jim Oberweis.

 Publications

 In September 2020, Center Street published his memoir Stolen Honor: Falsely Accused, Imprisoned, and My Long Road to Freedom.
 In the book, Lorance claims to have been made a "scapegoat for a corrupt military hierarchy."
 In June 2021, Lorance published his second book Conservative Millennial Playbook.

 Law school

 In 2020, Lorance became a student in the Appalachian School of Law in Grundy, Virginia, where he graduated on May 13, 2023.
 In the summer of 2023, Todd Fitzgerald, a former soldier who witnessed Lorance’s crimes in Afghanistan, spearheaded an online campaign to protest his admission to the Oklahoma bar.
 This protest, covered extensively by media outlets, followed Lorance's graduation from law school and subsequent completion of the bar exam in July 2023, and called upon objectors to contact the Oklahoma Board of Bar Examiners and urge them to deny Lorance admission to practice law.
+As of 2026, Lorance is licensed to practice law in Missouri.